avine/ng-libs/projects/rx-data-store/README.md

 ### useCache

-Note that the lastest data is always cached in the data store.
+Note that the latest data is always cached in the data store.
 Enabling the cache is useful when the data source is called with different arguments.

 ```ts